magefan/magento-2-extended-product-grid/README.md

   <img width="700" height="349" src="https://cm.magefan.com/mf_webp/png/media/wysiwyg/products/magento-product-grid.webp">
 </p>

+## Frequently Asked Questions about Magento 2 Extended Product Grid
+### Can I edit multiple products at once in Magento 2?
+By default, Magento has limited bulk editing options for products.
+In most cases, you will need to open and edit each product page individually.

+However, the Magento 2 Extended Product Grid allows you to select multiple products and update their attributes in bulk, including prices, quantities, categories, stock status, and more.

+### How do we edit multiple items directly in the product grid?
+To edit multiple products at once, navigate to Catalog > Products, select the items you’d like to edit, and choose the corresponding action from the Actions dropdown list.

+For the inline editing, click on one of the products you want to edit to call the editing menu, tick all products that have to be updated, change the attribute value in a corresponding field, and press Apply.

+### Is there a way to disable some of the mass actions for specific user groups?
+Yes.
+All mass actions that the Magento 2 Extended Product Grid adds are available in the access control list (ACL).
+Thus, you can restrict specific user groups to the corresponding mass actions.

+### Does Magento 2 Extended Product Grid support large catalogs?
+Yes.
+The extension is designed specifically for stores with large catalogs, where bulk editing, filtering, and mass actions reduce the time needed to manage product data.

 ## Demo

 Try out our open demo and if you like our extension **please give us some star on Github ★**